Dynamical Emergence of FRW Cosmological Models: Conclusion

-In this paper we define the class of FRW cosmological models filled by dark energy as a two-dimensional dynamical systems of a Newtonian type.
+In this paper we define the class of FRW cosmological models filled by dark energy as two-dimensional dynamical systems of a Newtonian type.
 They are characterized through the single smooth effective potential function of the scale factor or redshift.
-Among these class of models we distinguish typical (generic) and exceptional (nongeneric) cases with the help of structural stability notion and the Peixoto theorem.
-We find that the LCDM model in opposition to the CDM model is structurally stable.
+Among these classes of models we distinguish typical (generic) and exceptional (nongeneric) cases with the help of structural stability notion and the Peixoto theorem.
+We find that the LCDM model is structurally stable as opposed to the CDM model.
 We demonstrate that this model represents a typical structurally stable perturbation of CDM one.
 Therefore, the transition from the CDM model of the Universe toward the LCDM one, which includes the effects of the cosmological constant, can be understood as an emergence of the model from the exceptional case to the generic one.
 This case represents a generic model in this sense that small changes of its right-hand sides do not change the global phase portraits.
-In the terms of the potential, the second order differential equation one can classify different models of cosmic acceleration.
-It is shown that models with the accelerating phase (which follows the deceleration) are natural and typical from the point of view of the dynamical systems theory combined with the notion of structural stability.
+In terms of the potential, the second order differential equation, one can classify different models of cosmic acceleration.
+It is shown that models with the accelerating phase (following the deceleration) are natural and typical from the point of view of the dynamical systems theory combined with the notion of structural stability.

-It is interesting that the new class of Lambda perturbated solutions does not reduce to the CDM model solutions (which reveals their new quality), although the corresponding equation reduces to the CDM one after taken limit $\Omega_{\Lambda} \rightarrow 0$.
-The small value of Lambda parameter dramatically changes its asymptotic states (de Sitter asymptotic is emerged).
-The Universe is accelerating for some value of redshift transition $z_{\text{trans}} \simeq 0.6$ and this phase of acceleration is followed by the deceleration phase dominated by matter.
-One can say that the LCDM model is emerging from the CDM model as the Universe evolves.
-This very simple two phases model of past evolution of the Universe give rise to its present acceleration detected by distant supernovae.
-Therefore, the simplicity and genericity are the best guides to understanding of our Universe and its acceleration.
-More complicated evolutional scenarios are exceptional in the space of all models with a 2-dimensional phase space.

-There are many different theoretical possibilities of explaining accelerating universe in terms of dark energy (substantial approach) or using modification of gravity (nonsubstantial approach).
-Among all candidates the LCDM model is favored by Bayesian selection methods \cite{Kurek:2007tb}.
-These methods indicate the best model in respect to admissible data.
-One can ask why the LCDM model is the best one.
-Our answer is that the LCDM model possesses a property of simplicity and in the same time flexibility with respect to the data.
-The latter can be interpreted in the tools of the structural stability notion.